Form 1099-MISC communicates to the IRS and the recipient the amount of money your organization paid to the recipient during the year.

 Click here to view instructions for the IRS form 1099.

-Notice: If you efile your 1099s you can skip the 1096 form, but be aware that you will pay a fee to electronically file your 1099s with one of the IRS recommended vendors.
+Electronically filing 1099s are the easiest way to file 1099s!
+If you efile your 1099s you can skip the 1096 form, but be aware that you will pay a fee to electronically file your 1099s with one of the IRS recommended vendors.
 See IRS Pub 1220.